Republicans say little progress in debt ceiling talks with White House | Politics

 Republicans say little progress in debt ceiling talks with White House

-Republicans in the U.S. House of Representative said they were making little progress in negotiations with the White House over raising the government's $31.4 trillion debt ceiling, with the nation facing the risk of default in as soon as nine days.
+The two parties remain deeply divided about how to rein in the federal deficit, with Democrats arguing wealthy Americans and businesses should pay more taxes while Republicans wanting spending cuts.
+White House negotiators Shalanda Young, director of the Office of Management and Budget, and senior White House adviser Steve Ricchetti, arrived at the Capitol for talks at late morning.

 Republicans in the U.S. House of Representative said they were making little progress in negotiations with the White House over raising the government's $31.4 trillion debt ceiling, with the nation facing the risk of default in as soon as nine days.
-Aides for President Joe Biden and Republican House of Representatives Speaker Kevin McCarthy, will convene again on Tuesday, McCarthy's lead negotiator said.
+Aides for President Joe Biden and Republican House of Representatives Speaker Kevin McCarthy, convened again on Tuesday.
 The two parties remain deeply divided about how to rein in the federal deficit, with Democrats arguing wealthy Americans and businesses should pay more taxes while Republicans wanting spending cuts.

 The lack of clear progress continued to weigh on Wall Street with U.S. stock indexes opening lower Tuesday morning and global markets on edge.
 Biden and Democrats want to freeze spending in the 2024 fiscal year at the levels adopted in 2023, arguing that would represent a spending cut because agency budgets won't match inflation.
 The idea was rejected by Republicans, who want spending cuts.